apache/hudi/docs/powered_by.md

 #### Yields.io

 Yields.io is the first FinTech platform that uses AI for automated model validation and real-time monitoring on an enterprise-wide scale.
 Their data lake is managed by Hudi.
 They are also actively building their infrastructure for incremental, cross language/platform machine learning using Hudi.

+#### Yotpo

+Using Hudi at Yotpo for several usages.
+Firstly, integrated Hudi as a writer in their open source ETL framework https://github.com/YotpoLtd/metorikku and using as an output writer for a CDC pipeline, with events that are being generated from a database binlog streams to Kafka and then are written to S3.

 ## Talks & Presentations